 5. BM25 ranked retrieval

 Returns the top k documents ranked by BM25 relevance to the query.
-The shape changes from doc_ids to hits - each entry is { doc_id, score } sorted by descending score.
+Plain BM25 returns a bare JSON array - each entry is { doc_id, score }, sorted by descending score.
 Higher score = more relevant.
+(Boolean and phrase modes return arrays of plain doc_id strings; BM25 adds the score.)

 - Search bars - users expect the best match at the top.